 Just a few weeks ago, the University of Nevada, Reno School of w88 (UNR Med) M.D.
-Class of 2024 Fourth-year M.D. students celebrate Match w88 in various fields of specialty, taking a significant step forward in their w88 towards becoming physicians.
+Class of 2024 Fourth-year M.D. students celebrate Match w88 in various fields of specialty, taking a significant step forward in their journey towards becoming physicians.

 Standing at the threshold of her residency at the Swedish Medical Center – First Hill in Seattle, Washington, Taree Chadwick, a fourth-year M.D. w88 pursuing family medicine, is preparing to embark on a new journey, one that promises to shape her into the physician she is destined to become.